The basketry project: investigate, explore, make

 What will we cover?

-The course will offer an opportunity for you to investigate, explore and experiment with different ways of approaching
+During this course you will investigate and experiment with different ways of approaching these techniques through

-these techniques, through whole class and individual project work based around a linking theme; this theme will be
+group and individual project work based around a linked theme.

 What will I achieve?